ubora/ubora-biomedical/README.md

 * Have a good linter
   * `.cshtml` linter is bad/evil/buggy - **do not** use it!
 * Be aware that when adding files, you have to run `run` again for the server to register a new file.
 However, this case might be fixed soon with `dotnet watch` implementation.

+### Running Functional tests locally:
+* You need Visual Studio Code installed
+* You need Docker installed
+* * Open up project in VS Code.
+* * Open up the folder you have Ubora\src in TERMINAL in VS Code.
+* * Run the tests using `docker-compose -f docker-compose.ci.functional-tests.yml up`
+* If you have errors do one of the following:
+* * `docker-compose -f docker-compose.ci.functional-tests.yml down` and run tests again
+* * `CMD` and command `docker rm -f postgres` and run tests again
+* * If nothing works Restarting the computer is always a good option
+* Getting the latest changes to the test environment when you are running tests locally you need to build them locally in VS Code using these two commands:
+* * `docker-compose -f src\docker-compose.ci.build.yml up` in folder \ubora (Repo) in VS Code
+* * `docker-compose -f docker-compose.ci.functional-tests.yml build` in folder \ubora\src in VS Code